-The approved development of the site under DA 1271/2016 departs significantly from the height controls with a departure of 19.3% for Building E, 23.7% for Building F and 80.3% for Building D.

-These departures were supported because the height controls for the site derive from a masterplan for the site which has since been abandoned by Council.
-As a result, the building height development standard has been virtually abandoned or destroyed by the Council's own actions in granting consents departing from the standard on the subject and surrounding sites and hence compliance with the standard is unnecessary and unreasonable.
+The approved development of the site under DA 1271/2016 already departs significantly from the FSR controls, which was supported because the FSR controls for the site derive from a masterplan for the site which has since been abandoned by Council.
+As a result, the FSR development standards have also been abandoned by the granting of consents upon the subject and surrounding sites departing from the FSR standards.